Research Lecturer in Classics

 Research

-I am currently preparing a second volume on Callimachus’ epigrams for the same series and a survey of modern scholarship on Callimachus for the Trends in Classics — Key Perspectives on Classical Research series (De Gruyter).
+I am currently preparing a second volume on Callimachus’ epigrams for the Aris & Phillips Classical Texts Series, as well as a survey of modern scholarship on Callimachus for the Trends in Classics — Key Perspectives on Classical Research series (De Gruyter).

 Selected Publications